 If you are unable to accept “Cash in Person” or “Cash Deposit”, the next best option is “National Bank Transfer”.
 In terms of fees, “National Bank Transfer” is not the cheapest but would be a good alternative to “Cash in Person” and “Cash Deposit”.

-Always check buyers feedback before selling your bitcoins.
+Always check the buyer’s feedback before selling your bitcoins.
 There are 2 ways you can sell bitcoins on a peer to peer exchange.
 You can either 1) create an ad or 2) search for buying offers.
 Of course, 2) is quick but if you have the time and patience, you can create an ad with your own conditions.

 If you surf through buying offers, you will certainly find that these buyers are trying to buy bitcoin for a price lower than the current market price of bitcoins.

 One advantage of using peer-to-peer exchanges is that you can remain anonymous.
-Getting verified with your identity is optional to these exchanges.
+Getting verified with your identity is optional for these exchanges.
 As for fees, LocalBitcoins and Paxful do not charge any fee from the buyer.
 Although the seller pays a small fee to create an ad; but that is only if someone buys from them.
 The only fee you pay is the network fee when you send and receive bitcoins from the wallet.

 Now that you have sold your bitcoins, you have money in your bank or in your hand.
 How to pay your bills with money need no explanation.